Raadiah/PostgreSQL/README.md

 * Right join
 * Full join

-###### Inner Join

-In this type of join, only the records that has the foreign key value for both the tables are retrieved.
+**Inner Join**: In this type of join, only the records that has the foreign key value for both the tables are retrieved.
 The command for this type of join is:

 ```
     SELECT COLUMNS_FROM_BOTH_TABLES,